 As the monument industry continued to change and customer needs steadily evolved, Connie worked hard to organize and update her parent’s years of work.
 She was successful in bridging the gap from the traditional monument company to a more modern place of business.
 This included the addition of imported granites, expansion of the product line, and continued personalization of memorials.
 Connie served the community with dedication, care and understanding until she decided that it was time for yet another change in order to prepare for the future.

 In 2000, Juggy’s grandson Tony was ready to take over the family business and carry the Rudez name to new heights.
 Having worked with his grandfather as a young boy, Tony understood the importance of tradition, a family name and the pride that his grandfather had shown in his work.
-With this third generation having been entrenched for over twelve years, the Rudez family is proud of our ability to keep ahead of the ever-changing industry without the sacrifice of hard work, dedication and customer service that is the basis of our strong foundation.
+With this third generation having been entrenched for the past seventeen years, the Rudez family is proud of our ability to keep ahead of the ever-changing industry without the sacrifice of hard work, dedication and customer service that is the basis of our strong foundation.

 In May of 2006 the Rudez family moved to its current location on Route 51 in Jefferson Hills, PA.
 Although only 1 mile from our roots, the modern new facility and spacious indoor showroom bring a warmth and comfort that can be felt from the moment you walk through the doors.
 As evidenced in our history, the Rudez family is committed to customer service and we look forward to serving our customers for many generations to come.